Cinderella: Outside Europe

-Ye Xian

 The tale of Ye Xian first appeared in Miscellaneous Morsels from Youyang written by Duan Chengshi around 860.
-In this version, Ye Xian is the daughter of the local tribal leader who died when she was young.
-Because her mother died before her father, she is now under the care of her father's second wife, who abused her.
+In this version, Ye Xian is the daughter of the local tribal leader whose mother died when she was young.
+Because her mother died early, she is now under the care of her father's second wife, who abused her.
 She befriends a fish, which is the reincarnation of her deceased mother.
 Her stepmother and half-sister kill the fish, but Ye Xian finds the bones, which are magical, and they help her dress appropriately for a local Festival, including a very light golden shoe.
 Her stepfamily recognizes her at the festival, causing her to flee and accidentally lose the shoe.
-Afterwards, the king of another sea island obtains the shoe and is curious about it as no one has feet that can fit the shoe.
+Afterwards, the king of another island obtains the shoe and is curious about it as no one has feet that can fit the shoe.
 The King searches everywhere and finally reaches Ye's house, where she tries on the shoe.
 The king realises she is the one and takes her back to his kingdom.
 Her cruel stepmother and half-sister are killed by flying rocks.
 Variants of the story are also found in many ethnic groups in China.